WayB98/security-event-normalizer/README.md

 - Add replay tooling for dead-letter records
 - Containerize the service and include CI
 - Add correlation logic to group related alerts into incidents

-## 2-minute video
-I cannot generate a real video file from here, but I included a ready-to-read 2-minute walkthrough script in `VIDEO_SCRIPT.md`.